AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/using-style-structure-refs.md

 # Using Style and Structure Image References

-Learn how to use an existing image as a style or structure reference when generating images.
+This guide will show you how you can pass in an existing image for a style or structure reference when generating images.

 ## Prerequisites